 How to Pick a Healthy Bread at the Supermarket

 These days, the bread aisle at the supermarket is crowded with choices far beyond the old white, whole-wheat, rye and pumpernickel.
 It takes careful label reading to know what you’re buying.
-But the good news is that your options for buying bread are much better than they used to be.
+But the good news is that your options for buying healthy bread are much better than they used to be.
 Even the “all-American” spongy white bread of yesteryear is less prominent on supermarket shelves.
 In its place you’ll increasingly find white whole-wheat, the new “wonder” of the bread aisle.
 This is indeed whole wheat, but from a different variety of wheat that has a softer texture and lighter color.
 Use my tips to make better purchasing decisions when shopping for bread.

 - Be wary of breads that don’t have “100%” on the label.
 You’ve probably heard whole grains provide more vitamins, minerals and important nutrients than refined grains.
 It’s unfortunate but since there are no regulations on whole grain labeling, bread manufacturers can place healthy sounding words on their packaging that may mislead consumers, many times mixing a small amount of whole wheat with regular all-purpose flour.